gchq/sleeper/docs/deployment-guide.md

 Note, if you do not set the property `sleeper.retain.infra.after.destroy` to false when deploying then however you choose to tear down Sleeper later on you will also need to destroy some further S3 buckets and DynamoDB tables manually.
 This is because by default they are kept.

+Note, if you do not set the property `sleeper.retain.logs.after.destroy` to false when deploying then however you choose to tear down Sleeper later on you will also need to delete some further log groups manually.
+This is because by default they are kept.

 Please ensure you predefine split points for your table.
 See [tables](../usage/tables.md#pre-split-partitions) for how